 What is your biggest concern when you can’t take your pets along?

-Leaving your pets behind when you take a trip is gut-wrenching for a lot of people – some so much that 30% simply refuse to do it.
+Leaving your pets behind when you take a trip is gut-wrenching for a lot of people – so much so that 25% simply refuse to do it.
 What are peoples’ biggest concerns?
-The most common fear is that the quality of care their pet will receive won’t be as good as they’d provide (25%), another 16% are worried their pet will be sad or won’t understand why they’ve been left behind.
-Nearly as many people believe they’ll miss their pet too much to enjoy themselves (10%) as are afraid their pet will get sick or lost while they’re away (12%).
-Only 8% of respondents have no concerns about leaving their pet – they must have really good pet sitters!!
+The most common worry is that their pet will be sad or won’t understand why they’ve been left behind (26%), another 24% feared that the quality of care their pet would receive wouldn’t be as good as they’d provide.
+Nearly as many people believe they’ll miss their pet too much to enjoy themselves (9%) as are nervous their pet will get sick or lost while they’re away (11%).
+And only 6% of respondents have no concerns about leaving their pet – they must have really good pet sitters!

-Thanks again to everyone who took the time to fill out the survey – we hope you’re all enjoying your pet friendly summer vacations!
+Thanks again to everyone who took the time to fill out the survey – we hope you have fantastic, pet friendly summer vacations!

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.